Source: This is Cornwall

 Hodges said: "Barry is coming back to help us out.
 It's a massive boost and has really lifted me and I am sure all the fans and the players will be the same once they get to hear Baz is back.
 He will come straight into the squad and hopefully will have a big part to play in the game."

-Try as he might, Hodges cannot play down the significance of today's against Maidenhead.
+Try as he might, Hodges cannot play down the significance of today's match against Maidenhead.

 Transfer-embargoed Truro are bottom of the 22-team Conference South table following a ten-point deduction for entering administration.
 Third-from-bottom Maidenhead are on 18 points, ten ahead of Truro.

-A recent upturn in City form – including last week's eye-catching goalless draw at fourth placed Boreham Wood – has got more Cornish talking about Truro's "great escape" bid.
+A recent upturn in City form – including last week's eye-catching goalless draw at fourth placed Boreham Wood – has got more Cornish football fans talking about Truro's "great escape" bid.

 Today's match could prove pivotal if it goes ahead, weather-permitting.
 Allied to back-to-back home wins before a recent 3-0 loss to promotion favourites Dover, Truro's form has delighted 39-year-old central defender Hodges.